 "We've been monitoring the school for several years for concern with its facilities," Allison said.

-"During those years, for a variety of reasons, mainly budgetary, repairs and maintenance has not been done,"
+"During those years, for a variety of reasons, mainly budgetary, repairs and maintenance has not been done," said Mount Greylock Superintendent Rose Ellis, who has served as superintendent for the school since July 2010.

 "We now have a proactive building subcommittee of the School Committee.
 It includes members of community with backgrounds in architecture and curriculum who can help us develop short-term and long-term goals," Ellis said.